Get Ready to Buy a Home

 Work With a Real Estate Agent

 Once you’re approved, congratulations!
-We recommend you then work with a real estate agent who can help you find the perfect house in a good neighborhood and will help you solidify a good price on the home.
+We recommend you then work with a real estate agent who can help you find the perfect house in a good neighborhood and solidify a good price on the home.

 We have a list of preferred and recommended agents.
 We will be happy to pass along their information after your mortgage application is approved.